Piper's latest single-engine turbo-prop is classy, fast and proving an appealing option for owners wanting that bit more. John Absolon reports.

 In all the M600 represents the latest in GA avionic technology with up to the present aerodynamics to deliver cost effective personal transport for up to six occupants.

-My thanks to Nick Jones from Airflite Pty Ltd and Thomas Nielsen, M600 Demonstration Pilot, Piper Aircraft.
+My thanks to Nick Jones who leads the aircraft sales team at Airflite Pty Ltd, who are the exclusive Piper Dealer for Australia and New Zealand and Thomas Nielsen, M600 Demonstration Pilot, Piper Aircraft.